-The causes of truck accidents in Oklahoma varies.
+The causes and types of truck accidents in Oklahoma varies.
 Some crashes result from negligent inspection, maintenance and loading of the tractor-trailer.
 Some even result from manufacturing defects and poorly designed and maintained roads.
 However, as we have seen over the years at Cain Law Office, driver error serves as the leading cause of these crashes.

 Our law firm has spent decades carefully honing our skills and narrowing our focus to understand just how and why these deadly truck accidents happen.
 If you have lost a loved one or suffered injury in a trucking collision in Oklahoma City or the surrounding areas of the state, you need to take action quickly.
 Contact us today to learn about your rights in a completely free case consultation.